As an Amazon Associate, I get commissions for purchases made through links in this post. At no extra cost to you! ^_^

 This isn’t normally something you need to look out for when booking travel insurance, but the events over the last few years have shown us that things like this can and do happen.

 So whilst you may not need it, it could be nice put your mind at rest

 Many different travel insurance companies will also cater to your situation and the time you intend to stay in the country for.

-For instance, if I’m heading out to Japan for a year then I’ll search for a specialised travel insurance company rather than if I’m going for 2-3 weeks.
+For instance, if I’m heading out to Japan for a year then I’ll search for a specialized travel insurance company rather than if I’m going for 2-3 weeks.

-Other important factors would be who I’m travelling with (whether it be by myself, with a family, or with a spouse) my age, current health, and history)
+Other important factors would be who I’m traveling with (whether it be by myself, with a family, or with a spouse) my age, current health, and history)

 Search around for the best Japanese travel insurance for your circumstance so you can enjoy yourself whilst you’re over there and not have to worry about the repercussions if anything was to happen.